Hack+Startup: Mike Nolet, Founder and CTO at AppNexus

 At Hack+Startup Brooklyn Beta Edition, Mike Nolet, Co-Founder and CTO at AppNexus talks DevOps and how to overcome difficult processes at scale like deployment and infrastructure.

-What is DevOps anyways?
+What Is DevOps Anyways?

 Wikipedia describes DevOps as software engineering mixed with quality assurance and some technical operations.

 DevOps, on the other hand, requires dedicated focus and attention.
 As you scale, you will want internal tools that help you manage your production and you need to staff accordingly.

-Here’s why: most SysAdmins function in an interrupt driven world — most of their days are spent constantly reacting to the changing state of production environments and the needs of engineering.
+Here’s why: Most sysadmins function in an interruption-driven world — most of their days are spent constantly reacting to the changing state of production environments and the needs of engineering.
 This makes it very hard for them to find the large chunks of time required to build solid tools and software applications.

-DevOps guys on pager.
+DevOps Guys on Pager

 Don’t do it!
 Your DevOps people can’t be in the line of fire and take normal Ops tickets.
-If you’re asking them to build the best internal tools possible they won’t be able to deliver if they’re simultaneously trying to knock-out a never ending queue of bugs.
+If you’re asking them to build the best internal tools possible, they won’t be able to deliver if they’re simultaneously trying to knock-out a never ending queue of bugs.
 You need to split off a couple people and have them be dedicated to this type of fire fighting.

-Promote the tools.
+Promote the Tools

 At AppNexus, they have a tech team of about 150.
 Even today it’s hard to get people to collaborate.
-They assumed that if they built this fantastic API driven framework with scripting languages that everyone would just use it... but no one was.
+They assumed that if they built this fantastic API driven framework with scripting languages that everyone would just use it... but no one did.
 Instead, each team just wrote their own.

 While AppNexus’s DevOps Team is technically under the company’s IT branch, they’re treated like engineers in the sense that they’re held to the same level of quality and bug control.
 If not, they couldn't be held accountable for a system that works across 3,000 servers.
-It is simple math, if you get your accuracy from 90% to 99.9%, that means you’re going to have something go wrong for every deploy across a thousand servers.
+It's simple math, if you get your accuracy from 90% to 99.9%, that means you’re going to have something go wrong for every deploy across a thousand servers.
 Do your best to create testable code that actually works 100% of the time.

-There’s simply too much to build everything from scratch: monitoring, metrics, production management, etc. So, it might seem obvious, but use open source tools effectively.
+There’s simply too much to build everything from scratch: Monitoring, metrics, production management, etc. So, it might seem obvious, but use open source tools effectively.

 The decisions AppNexus made in some cases are driven by the tools that were available five years ago when they started.
 For example, Maestro was built from scratch before Chef even existed.
-For each tool you require (production management, continuous deployment, monitoring, metrics) make sure to evaluate open source options before rolling your own.
-Some of the tools AppNexus uses are: Nagios, Ganglia, Graphite, and Puppet (for config management and system level stuff).
+For each tool you require — production management, continuous deployment, monitoring, metrics — make sure to evaluate open source options before rolling your own.
+Some of the tools AppNexus uses are Nagios, Ganglia, Graphite, and Puppet (for config management and system level stuff).